jerobado/Study/SQLAlchemy/README.md

 - SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.
 - It provides a full suite of well known enterprise-level persistence patterns, designed for efficient and high-performing database access, adapted into a simple and Pythonic domain language.

+#### NOTE:
+- SQLAlchemy doesn't have a support for updating your models (migration).
+Thus you need to use a separate libray like Alembic.

 ### ORM Quick Start
 1. Declare models
 2. Create an Engine